 - Nightlife and festivals: Berlin’s night life and festivals are one of the most vibrant and diverse of its kind in Europe.
 Clubs need not necessarily close at a fixed time and parties last well into the morning or even all weekend.
-A popular night club you should consider visiting is Week-End- Here you will find magnificent views over the city.
+A popular night club you should visit our website here is Week-End- Here you will find magnificent views over the city.
 This is a stylish and sophisticated club typically for younger-aged people.
 There is also a stylish roof bar.

 Book a personal tour guide and explore this unique city from an insider perspective: